GOING TO THE BARBERSHOP TO FIGHT CANCER

 a healthy prostate.
 You will be encouraged to get screened for prostate cancer by getting

-screened at your local clinic or Doctor's office.
+screened at your local clinic or doctor's office.
 Once you get screened you return to

 your barber shop with a signed voucher granting you one free haircut!
 Thanks to funding from The Office of Minority and Multicultural Health we can reimburse barbers.

 FOR MORE INFORMATION CONTACT